godaai/scale-py/ch-intro/parallel-program-design.md

 PCAM method
 ```

-* Partitioning: Divide the entire problem into multiple sub-problems or sub-tasks, including both computation and data.
+* Partitioning: Divide the entire problem into multiple sub-problems or sub-tasks.
 * Communication: Define the communication between different sub-tasks, including data structures and communication algorithms.
 * Agglomeration: Considering the current hardware performance and programming difficulty, further integrate the above two steps to aggregate fine-grained tasks into more efficient tasks.
 * Mapping: Distribute the integrated tasks to multiple processors.